 Despite business listings (also known as citations) decreasing in their ranking importance, reaching customers in the right places—and ensuring that they’re presented with accurate information—is still essential for any local business.

-Correct and consistent listings offers you more visibility online and improves local rankings—meaning more traffic and more sales.
+Correct and consistent listings offer you more visibility online and improve local rankings—meaning more traffic and more sales.
 If you are new to this topic, then check out our guide on local citations!

-For example, if you’re running a B&B in Upstate New York, you’d obviously want to be listed on the big key directory sites like TripAdvisor.
+If you’re running a B&B in Upstate New York, you’d obviously want to be listed on the big key directory sites like Tripadvisor.
 But to reach as many people as possible, you’d also want to appear on any niche B&B directories that you might not have heard of, but your customers have.

 So the big question is…how do you find out about those niche listings directories?